 - What can I do to make sure I keep track of all my appointments?

-How can I help make transition easier for my child?
+How can I help make the move to adult asthma services easier for my child?

 How can I help them remember to take their inhalers?

-What can I do if they’re not taking their medicine as prescribed?
+What can I do if they’re not taking their asthma medicine as prescribed?

-How can I stay involved in their care after transition?
+How can I stay involved in their asthma care?